 I have a restraining order against an ex due to domestic violence.
 He moved away to San Diego, so I remained in Rancho Cucamonga.
 I have just got wind that he moved back to Rancho Cucamonga and is within the vicinity.
 I do not feel safe and would like to move asap.
 Can I break my current lease...
 Read more »

 My ex has been in the same industry and much the same job title for 15 years but claims he "can't predict" his quarterly or annual bonuses.
 In the past bonuses have nearly doubled his annual income.
 I have been unable to afford an attorney to fight him on this.
-Our orders are from WA state but he...
+Our orders are from...
 Read more »

 Yes, California counts bonuses when determining child support.
 There is something called a "Smith-Ostler computation" or "Smith-Ostler Order" that covers bonuses.
 I have seen this referred to as an "Ostler-Smith" as well so you may want to google both terms.